guocailee/guocailee.github.io/_posts/2015-12-16-4-JavaScript-Design-Patterns-You-Should-Know.md

 ---

-The Scotchmas Day 2 giveaway can be found at the end of this article.

 Every developer strives to write maintainable, readable, and reusable code.
 Code structuring becomes more important as applications become larger.
 Design patterns prove crucial to solving this challenge – providing an organization structure for common issues in a particular circumstance.